chimobi-justice/chimobi-justice/README.md

 😄 My Pronouns: He/Him
 💬 Ask me about: JS, PHP

-### I am looking for some open source project to contribute to and my skillset can be found below on the Technology Stack section
+### I am looking for some open source project to contribute to and progressively added to my skillset
 - 📫 How to reach me **chimobi.justice@gmail.com**